Physical Address

 Best advice for first-time flyers

-Ensure that you know the baggage limitations of your chosen airline(s).
+Ensure that your suitcase or backpack meet the baggage limitations of your chosen airline(s).

 You can quickly check the weight restrictions on the airline’s website, but call them if you are still unclear.